5 Ways to Redeem Your Credit Card Rewards

 Look for bonus offers

-If you are earning one point for every $1 spent you could be missing out on rewards.
-Many issuers offer an increased cash back rate every quarter in special categories, up to a specified dollar amount.
-Several credit card issuers offer bonus offers through their website like earning double or triple cash back by shopping through their online rewards mall.
+If you are earning one point for every $1 spent, you could be missing out on rewards.
+For example, some issuers offer an increased rate in special categories, up to a specified dollar amount.
+Several credit card issuers offer bonus offers through their website, such as earning double or triple cash back by shopping through their online rewards mall.

-With any credit card program it's important to always read the fine print.
+With any credit card program, it’s important to always read the fine print.
 Check to see if your rewards program has a spending cap, redemption restrictions or an expiration date.
-With careful thought and some extra planning, your rewards can quickly add up to substantial savings.
+With careful thought and some extra planning, you can find the best credit card rewards which can quickly add up to substantial savings.